Payment reauthorizations

 moves to accepted

-indicates that the issuing bank has given approval for the transaction to proceed.
-But that authorization remains valid for only a limited amount of time.
+indicates that the issuing bank has approved the transaction to proceed.
+However, that authorization remains valid for only a limited amount of time.
 If it expires before a create fulfillment request is submitted that results in Digital River attempting to fully or partially capture an order's charges[]

-If your account is configured to be risk tolerant, then Digital River attempts to capture and settle using the original authorization, even when it has expired and we're unable to create a new one to replace it.
+If your account is configured to be risk-tolerant, Digital River attempts to capture and settle using the original authorization, even when it has expired, and we cannot create a new one to replace it.

-In most cases, this option ensures your revenue opportunities are being optimized.
-It does however carry a slightly higher risk of late presentment chargebacks.
-But these types of chargebacks typically only occur in a small percentage of all orders.
+This option optimizes your revenue opportunities.
+However, it carries a slightly higher risk of late presentment chargebacks, typically occurring in a small number of orders.

-If your account is configured to be risk averse, then Digital River only attempts to capture a charge when (1) the original payment authorization has yet to expire or (2) we're able to secure a new authorization to replace the expired one.
+If your account is configured to be risk averse, then Digital River only attempts to capture a charge when either (1) the original payment authorization has yet to expire or (2) we can secure a new authorization to replace the expired one.
 In other words, Digital River never attempts to force settle on an expired authorization.

 With the pre-orders feature: